 The OBD II system detects a misfire on most vehicles by monitoring variations in the speed of the crankshaft through the crankshaft position sensor.
 A single misfire will cause a subtle change in the speed of the crank.
 OBD II tracks each and every misfire, counting them up and averaging them over time to determine if the rate of misfire is abnormal and high enough to cause the vehicle to exceed the federal emissions limit.
 If this happens on two consecutive trips, the Check Engine light will come on and flash to alert the driver when the misfire problem is occurring.

 Misfire detection is a continuous monitor, meaning it is active any time the engine is running.
-So too is the fuel system monitor that detects problems in fuel delivery and the air/fuel mixture, and something called the "comprehensive monitor" that looks for gross faults in the sensors and engine control systems.
-These monitors are always ready and do not require any special operating conditions.
+So too is the fuel system monitor that detects problems in fuel delivery and the air/fuel mixture, and something called the "comprehensive monitor" that looks for gross faults in the sensors and engine control

 Other OBD II monitors are only active during certain times.
 These are the "non-continuous" monitors and include the catalytic converter efficiency monitor, the evaporative system monitor that detects fuel vapor leaks in the fuel system, the EGR system monitors, the secondary air system monitor (if the vehicle has such a system), and the oxygen sensor monitors.